 - If you’d like to make these cookies a little sweeter, you can add 1-2 tablespoons maple syrup to the batter.

-- If you only have old-fashioned rolled oats, you can grind them briefly in the food processor or blender to make quick oats.
+- If you have only old-fashioned rolled oats, you can grind them briefly in the food processor or blender to make quick oats.

 Related Recipes